Skip to main content

 • Additional permissions to create and manage storage resources: If you plan to use Google Cloud storage to store your encrypted backups, you will need to have additional permissions to create and manage storage resources.
 This typically requires the "Storage Admin" or "Project Editor" role in Google Cloud IAM.

-• PostgreSQL Armored by SG includes a valid license as part of the installation process from the Google Marketplace.
+• Armored PostgreSQL includes a valid license as part of the installation process from the Google Marketplace.
 This means that when deploying the solution through the Google Marketplace, there is no need to purchase a separate license.
 It's important to note that this automatic licensing feature applies only to machines deployed from the Google Marketplace.

-Section 1: Accessing the PostgreSQL Armored by SG solution in Google Cloud Marketplace:
+Accessing the Armored PostgreSQL solution in Google Cloud Marketplace:

 Goal - At the end of this step, your secure PostgreSQL server instance will be running on Google Cloud Engine.

-Once you have met the prerequisites, you can proceed with accessing and deploying PostgreSQL Armored by SG on Google Cloud.
+Once you have met the prerequisites, you can proceed with accessing and deploying Armored PostgreSQL on Google Cloud.
 Follow these steps:

 1. Log in to the Google Cloud Console at https://console.cloud.google.com/.